THE BATTLE BETWEEN GOOD AND EVIL

 Both as a national citizen and a Non-Resident Indian who visits the Matrabhoomi, living with full pride and inseparable nationalistic fervor in most cases the latter being felt and valued a little less as our deeply felt state heritage over the collective allegiance to India, we find a world of startling paradoxes.

-For a country to be among the most robustly growing economies, making heads turn and twist in both national media and at corridors of international eminence, we have gained sizable economic advantage as compared to a China or Japan.
+For a country to be among the most robustly growing economies, making heads turn and twist in both national media and at corridors of international eminence, we have gained sizeable economic advantage as compared to a China or Japan.
 It should really make us proud.
 We have come a long way from understanding the definition to a Personal Computer to assembling the world’s largest and perhaps most talented IT and Software workforce which we are exporting worldwide to enrich the prominence of the West.
 Yet, at the same time, our internet connectivity, to speak of one basic crucial tenet that signifies the way we communicate, research, work and importantly converge, both within and outside India lies despicably low.

 For a country to be amongst the largest producers of wheat, Bajra, Maize, Jute, Sugarcane and whole pulses, why is it that the World Food Program poignantly lifts the veil over our hoopla surrounding national agricultural produce by stating that 32.7% of India lives on less than USD 1.25 dollars a day?